Saturday, January 20, 2024

 Lonely and unable to ask why.

-I could see my home across the way from where I was boarded.
-I longed to be there.
-I ached for my room, the yard with its fishpond, and the wonderful rockery I used as a stage for imaginary tales of heroes and damsels.
-I don’t remember longing to be with Mom or Dad.
-I just longed to be in my own place.
+Across the way from where I was boarded, I could see my house –– a constant reminder of my loss.
+I yearned to be there.
+I ached for my room, my electric train, the yard with its fishpond, and the river stone rockery that had been my stage for tales of brave heroes and daring rescues.
+It wasn’t Mom or Dad I yearned for — I just wanted to be in my own place.
 A place where I felt I belonged.

-Isolated, empty, and emotionally adrift, I was horribly lonely, yearning for social connection and understanding.
-Mimi’s house was dark and cold inside.
-I never understood why I was only allowed to be in the kitchen, the bathroom, and my upstairs bedroom, never the living room, where the big windows warmed and lit the room.
+Mimi’s house was dark and cold.
+I never understood why I was only allowed to be in the kitchen, the bathroom, and my upstairs bedroom, never the living room, where big west-facing windows warmed the room.
 I wasn’t allowed to use the bathroom during the night.
 Mimi gave me a bucket in case I needed to pee.
+Once, I pooped in the bucket, not in defiance but cause I had to, and Mimi got mad and scolded me.
 Strange, confusing rules.
-Mimi didn’t talk much, aside from corrections or instructions.

-Sometimes, the lonely feelings were like a heavy weight on my chest.
-A weight parred with a vague sense of emptiness as though I was hollow inside.
-I was utterly disconnected from anything familiar or comforting.
+Living with Mimi, I was genuinely disconnected from anything familiar or comforting.
 Sometimes, I heard a humming sound I knew no one else could hear.
 It was only in my head.

 I knew that I was adopted.
-I’d know as long as I can remember.
-I think I somehow absorbed the assumption that part of being “special,” as Mom liked to say, meant I wasn’t to question how things were.
+I’d known for as long as I could remember.
+I think I somehow absorbed the assumption that part of being adopted and “special,” as Mom liked to say, meant I wasn’t to question things like being boarded with strangers.
 Mom did say we mustn’t upset Dad.
-Somehow upsetting Dad was a part of it.
+Not upsetting Dad was a mission or a mantra — something we were always guarding against.
+Questions about our family were on the list of things that upset Dad.

 So, I didn’t ask.
-And it was only as I wrote this that I realized what the most obvious question even was.
-Six decades after being boarded out, I know what I could have asked.
+It was only as I wrote this that I realized what the most obvious question was.
+Six decades after being boarded out, I now know what I could have asked.

 “Mom, why can’t I go with you?
 Couldn’t I attend the school where you teach and live with you?”